-A notary public or other officer completing this certificate verifies only the identity of the individual who signed the document to which thi certificate is attached, and not the truthfulness, accuracy, or validity of that document.
-S
+A notary public or other officer completing this certificate verifies only the identity of the individual who signed the document to which this certificate is attached, and not the truthfulness, accuracy, or validity of that document.

-State of California
+State of California State of California

 County of

-Subscribed and sworn to (or affirmed) before me. ne on this day of, 20, by basis of satisfactory evidence to be the
+Subscribed and sworn to (or affirmed) before me on this day of, 20, by, proved to me on the basis of satisfactory evidence to be the person(s) who appeared before me.

 Notary Public Signature Notary Public Seal